sagemath/trac_to_gh/Issue 3393.md

 # Issue 3393: fix typo in documentation related to sage_search

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3393

 Original creator: was